jwunderl/pxt-arcade/docs/courses/csintro1/logic/intro.md

 ### ~

-## Challenge
-Make the sprite have a shake or bump effect each time it has a say so can see when letter updates even when it is the same.
+5. Challenge: Make the sprite have a shake or bump effect each time it has a say so can see when letter updates even when it is the same as the previous time.

 ## What did we learn?

 1. What's a case in which you use an ``||logic:if||`` but not an ``||logic:else||``?
 2. For example 2c, we changed the ``|logic:if||`` ``|logic:if||`` structure to an ``|logic:if else||`` structure.
 Why does it make sense to do this?
 3. What is the same and what is different between the following code samples?
 Which one is easier to read?
+Explain.

 ```blocks
 if (info.score() > 10) {